- Why Is HIIT Workout Considered Better Than Cardio?

 Come on guys, don’t always think to work out at the gym if you can also comfortably do it at home.
 I mean it is an individual’s preference but if we can save hundred or thousand of bucks from the yearly gym membership, why not?
 Besides, some gym membership is not cheap.

 To be honest, I stopped attending my gym since the Covid-19 pandemic hit and I’m happily working out at home now.
 If you are not into those super heavyweight or bodybuilding training, you may consider working out at home.
+The choice is yours, just my opinion only.

 In this context, a HIIT workout at home also works well.